In this article:

-If you research thyroid problems, you may be concerned to find out that there is a connection between thyroid dysfunction and heart disease.
+If you research thyroid problems, you may be concerned to find out that there is a connection between the thyroid and heart health.
 The good news?
-Treating the thyroid dysfunction often reduces the heart problems.
+Treating thyroid dysfunction often reduces heart problems.

 When your thyroid hormone production drops, your body processes slow down and change.
-Hypothyroidism can affect many different systems in your body, including heart function.
 A slow down of thyroid hormone production may cause your heart to beat slower, become weakened, or fail to relax after each heartbeat.
-This can lead to some fairly severe problems, including:

 · Slowed heart rate, which may cause atrial fibrillation, a type of irregular heartbeat.